 Spanning distances between swampsurrounded towns is one thing; bridging gaps between computers is another.
 Yet the saying is even more true for technology.
 Invisible translators make the best bridges between the Macintosh and the Apple II.
-We'd be happiest if we could simply stick a 3.5inch disk in a Mac's drive and call up an AppleWorks file with the click of a mouse button, or run a Mac program such as Microsoft Works on the Apple IIGS.
+We'd be happiest if we could simply stick a 3.5an AppleWorks file with the click of a mouse button, or run a Mac program such as Microsoft Works on the Apple IIGS.